The Ultimate One-Week Switzerland Itinerary

 „The medieval village of Gruyères is a wonderful place to visit in western Switzerland.“

-The main attraction in Gruyères is the medieval castle, which is open for public and costs 12 CHF to enter.
-But the hidden cobblestone alleys and the countless souvenir shops also tend to have people stick around longer than they expected.
+The main attraction in Gruyères is the medieval castle, which is open to the public and costs 12 CHF to enter.
+However, the hidden cobblestone alleys and the countless souvenir shops also tend to have people stick around longer than they expected.

 Gruyère Cheese Factory